adobe/ride/UsingAuthentication.md

 ## Rest-Assured Filters

-Per its [documentation](https://github.com/rest-assured/rest-assured/wiki/usage#filters), Rest-Assured filters allow you "to inspect and alter a request before it's actually committed and also inspect and alter the response before it's returned to the expectations".
-In the Ride core, you can send an arbitrary number of Filters to call any rest api, so adding a filter for authentication will not interfere (as long as your code is correct) with any other filters.
+Per its [documentation](https://github.com/rest-assured/rest-assured/wiki/usage#filters), Rest-Assured filters allow you "to inspect and alter a request before it's actually committed and also inspect and alter the response before it's returned to the expectations."
+In the Ride core, you can send an arbitrary number of Filters to call any REST API, so adding a filter for authentication will not interfere (as long as your code is correct) with any other filters.

 ## Passing a Filter to a Ride call